yxx4c/jekyll-feed-noplugin/README.md

 Config file example.

 feed:

   path: feed.xml

 ------------------------------------------------------

 3.Add the data from head.html to your head part of the html file.

+4.Your Feed is ready.

+Try running Jekyll now.